kyriri/treinadev8-2shipping/docs/project_decisions.md

 # Project decisions

 ## Rates

-This original instructions for this project assumed shipping companies would provide a single table which considered both distances and weight to define a shipping rate, like
+The original instructions for this project assumed shipping companies would provide a single table which considered both distances and weight to define a shipping rate, like
 |Cubic meters/Weight|0-10kg|10-30kg|over 30kg|
 ---|---|---|---|
 |0,001 a 0,500|50 cents per km|80 cents per km| 100 cents per km